Guidelines for Authors

 - A statement that the paper is not under review elsewhere and has not been previously published.

-- The paper contains no plagiarized data, texts figures or ideas and acknowledges and references relevant previous works.
+- The paper contains no plagiarized data, texts, or figures and acknowledges and references relevant previous works.

 - If the research was conducted with human participants, that Institutional Review Board approval was obtained.